 Procedures - Construction Project

-- Applicant delivers building plans to Central San for review.
+- Applicant submits a complete set of building plans to Central San for review.

 - Central San staff reviews construction plans as outlined above.
 The plans may be required to be revised and resubmitted in order to meet Central San requirements and standards.